Search

 “I was always very competitive,” Sheehan said.
 “I saw myself as a winner from a very young age.
 I played with boys all my life, and I seemed to be their equal, if not better.
 I never thought of myself as anything less than a winner.
 To be successful, you need drive, determination and a belief in yourself, and some kind of peacefulness about what you’re doing.”

 That attitude resulted in one of the most successful careers in LPGA history.
-Through the 2003 season, she had won 35 tournaments, including the two Opens, three LPGA Championships and a Dinah Shore.
+Sheehan won 35 tournaments, including the two U.S. Women’s Opens, three LPGA Championships and a Dinah Shore.
 In 1995, she qualified for the Hall of Fame with a win at the SAFECO Classic.
 “I feel inside I should be there because I stepped up and achieved that level and there’s a place for me beside those greats,” Sheehan said.
 “I’m not bragging.
 I just feel that way.”

 • About Us